 Keep in mind, the goal isn’t to eliminate each expense and pare your budget down to the bare bones.
 Instead, it’s to recognize when a past decision no longer makes sense today.

 It’s not easy going through such a rigorous process every month.
 But life circumstances and goals change, whether we like it or not.
-If you want to adapt and succeed, it’s important that you’re willing to change as well.
+If you want to adapt and succeed, you must be willing to change as well.

-Most investors know what an ideal portfolio looks like.
+Most money investors know what an ideal portfolio looks like.

 An ideal portfolio: